andrew-canafe/heat-lang/README.md

 ### Less characters means less typos
 Heat replaces `else` and `if` keyword pairs with a single `elif` keyword, as it reduces the amount of characters the programmer needs to type.
 Similarly, Heat uses the `next` keyword instead of the `continue` keyword found in most programming languages.
 Heat replaces `switch` statements with `match` statements, which are similar to `switch` statements except that they do not use `break` to escape the body of the container and do not require inner `case` statements.

-### Coding style shall be stricly enforced by the language
-Heat replaces the usage of semicolons with mandatory newlines to completely eliminate the common "missing semicolon" syntax error, thereby reducing the amount of time spent debugging.
-Additionally, using newlines instead of semicolons provides the added benefit of making the source code clearer and easier to read.
-Due to the nature of how the token scanner is implemented, Heat does not support one-line constructs such as one-line functions and one-line classes, as newlines are required for indicating the end of a statement.

 ### Give full power and responsibility to the programmer
 Heat allows for unsafe type casting and unsafe memory access, similar to C. Heat supports multi-level `break` statements with depths that can be specified in the `break` statements themselves, as this gives more power to the language as a whole.
 Heat does not support garbage collection nor runtime bounds checking, for obvious performance reasons.